Flare576/sofle/README.md

 This is where I'm at as of 2021/07/13.
 To Be Continued.

+## 2021/7/19
+I'm actually (slowly) typing this from the Sofle!

+The pins that I mentioned in the last update arrived and I discovered that some projects use a _pin pitch_ (distance between the pins) of 2.54mm (like most Arduino/Pro-Micro projects), and others use 2.0.
+As you might imagine, they are not compatible.
+And yes, I had ordered the wrong pins, so I ordered the correct pins and told my brother about my HILARIOUS escapades.

+I also told him that, knowing myself, I'd likely also give in to the urge to make the halves symmetric by removing the ProMicro from the Left side, too, and socketing it.
+He offered to save me from myself and remove the board for me.

+In retrospect, it was probably the decision that saved the largest amount of time in the whole project.
+He picked up the board in the morning, and had it back to me at the exact same time as the correct pins.

+I deftly soldered the sockets into the PCB, the headers onto the ProMicros, and put it all together to FINALLY see the right-half SEND KEYSTROKES!

+You know, only when connected via USB.
+When connected via TRRS nothing would be sent.
+[Heading back to reddit](https://www.reddit.com/r/olkb/comments/om5bds/sofle_v2_trrs_troubleshooting_help/) got me pointed in the right direction and I was able to figure out that while I was desoldering the ProMicro from the right side I destroyed the trace for the D2/Rx pin on the PCB.
+The bright side of this as a failure point is that solution was simply soldering a wire from the TRRS pad to the pin itself.
+TODO PUT IMAGE HERE

+And now everything works!
+TODO: PUT IMAGE HERE!

+## Observations

+### Hurdles

+I learned to type wrong, I think.
+I frequently used my right index finger to press `b`, but with the sofle that'd be quite a reach :)

+That's a pretty small issue, though, when compared to the fact that I've ALWAYS used my left pointer finger to push `c`.
+This dramatically throws off `c`, `v`, and `b` in an Ortho layout.
+That'll be the largest learning curve in this process.

+Other complications are remembering that my left thumb can't hit `space` (resulting in a lot of prematurely sent messages), and attempting to hit the old locations for `ESC` and `BACKSPACE`.

+### Victories

+The biggest wins so far are mostly on the **MOUSE** layer, which is a bit surprising considering how busy that layer ended up being.
+Controlling the mouse with `WASD`-type controls (`ESDF`, technically) is incredibly useful, and having `HJKL` as arrow keys is everything I'd hoped it would be.

+Also, flashing the firmware quickly means that I don't ingrain any bad habits by using the wrong keys for too long.
+I do wish I could flash both keyboards without having to play musical chairs with cords, but ¯\\_(ツ)\_\/¯.

+And good goat do my back and neck feel better already.
+Like, **__WAY__** better.

 ## First layout

+## First layout - DRAFT

+I created this layout while planning the build; see if you can spot the differences!
+#nerdSpotTheDifference

 After working with [Keyboard Layout Editor](http://www.keyboard-layout-editor.com) and [QMK Configurator](https://config.qmk.fm) to try things out, I've made a few decisions/discoveries: